pierre-rouleau/pel/doc/pel-manual.rst

 statement, again to increase code compatibility over compilers since the original C-style comment is always supported by C pre-processors.

-If you have ``pel-c-skel-use-uuid-include-guards`` set to nil, the include guard code is not included, and you'll get something like this instead:
+If you have ``pel-c-skel-use-include-guards`` set to nil, the include guard code is not included, and you'll get something like this instead:

 .. code:: c